-Use it to promote up-sells/cross-sells.
+Promote up-sells/cross-sells.
 You can even set up an autoresponder sequence for someone after they purchase and get repeat customers.
-Depending on the products you sell, you could offer an upsell, or cross sell related products.
+Depending on the products you sell, you could offer an upsell, or cross-sell related products.
 For example, if someone buys a digital camera, you can offer to add a lens, a tripod, and other accessories to their order before it ships.
 Or, if you sell products that people buy frequently (like food or disposable items, like diapers), you can automatically send them offers for new items when you know they’re about due for another order.